MONO-1223/AURAK-CENG336-ComputerArchitectureLab/Project/README.md

 ## Project Learning Outcomes

+The status of out project is complete as our design has been successfully implemented.
+All components and functionalities were thoroughly tested, and the results align perfectly with the project requirements.
+The system performs as intended, demonstrating accurate and reliable operation under various conditions.
+Any initial challenges or issues encountered during the design and implementation phases were resolved effectively, ensuring that the final output meets the specified objectives.

+In this project, several specific design skills and philosophies were employed, including bottom-up design and divide-and-conquer strategies, both of which played a crucial role in achieving the final successful implementation.
+The bottom-up design approach involves starting with the development and testing of smaller, low-level components before integrating them into larger, more complex systems.
+In this project, individual modules, such as the 7-segment decoder, binary-to-BCD converter, and digit multiplexer, were designed and thoroughly tested as standalone units.
+Moreover, on Nexys 4, we started by using LEDS to test the functinality, then we used only one hex then multiple hexes in sequence all showing the same number, then multiple hexes at the same time showing the same number, then, finally, multiple hexes at the same time showing different numbers.
+This modular approach ensured that each component functioned correctly in isolation, making it easier to identify and address potential issues early in the development process.
+Once the smaller components were verified, they were integrated step by step, forming the complete system.
+This philosophy allowed us to build a robust and reliable design incrementally, ensuring that the foundation of the system was strong before tackling higher levels of complexity.
+The divide-and-conquer strategy involves breaking the overall problem into smaller, more manageable sub-problems, solving each independently, and then combining their solutions.
+For this project, the task of displaying multiple digits on the 7-segment display was divided into distinct sub-tasks, such as controlling individual segments, multiplexing data to select the appropriate digit, and synchronizing the timing to achieve seamless visual fusion.
+By addressing these smaller challenges separately, the complexity of the overall system was significantly reduced.
+This approach not only made debugging and testing more straightforward but also facilitated a clearer understanding of the project’s requirements and constraints at each stage of development.

+Designing and implementing a complex digital system is rarely a straightforward process.
+It involves a combination of theoretical understanding, practical application, and iterative problem-solving.
+This project, which focused on creating a functional array multiplier and integrating it with FPGA hardware, required meticulous planning and attention to detail.
+While the initial design process laid a solid foundation, the path to achieving the final working system was not without its obstacles.
+From understanding the intricacies of hardware-software integration, parsing errors, synthesis errors, mapping errors, to debugging unexpected behaviors in the circuit, we encountered numerous errors and challenges along the way.
+These hurdles not only tested our technical skills but also highlighted the importance of persistence and adaptability in digital design.
+The following discussion explores the specific challenges we faced and how each was addressed to bring the project to fruition.

 1. An array multiplier operates in parallel, generating all partial products simultaneously and summing them in a single step.
 In contrast, a serial multiplier works sequentially, processing one bit of the multiplier at a time, which requires multiple clock cycles to complete the operation.
 This difference makes the array multiplier significantly faster but also more hardware-intensive compared to the serial multiplier.
 The hardware requirements also vary between the two.
 An array multiplier uses more resources, including multiple adders and logic gates working concurrently.
 On the other hand, a serial multiplier is more resource-efficient but needs additional control logic to manage the sequential operations.
 Consequently, array multipliers are favored in high-performance applications where speed is crucial, while serial multipliers are better suited for low-power or resource-constrained environments.

 2. Hexadecimal multiplication involves multiplying numbers represented in base-16, where each digit can range from 0 to 15 (0 to F).
 The process is similar to decimal multiplication but adapted for base-16 arithmetic.
 For example, when multiplying 5 by 8 in decimal, the calculation is straightforward (5 x 8 = 40).
 Now, let's consider the same numbers in hexadecimal (5 x 8 = 28).
 Though both multiplications give the same numerical value (40 in decimal), the representation differs between the two systems.
 The decimal result is 40, while the hexadecimal result is 28.
 This shows how the numeral systems (decimal and hexadecimal) express numbers differently.
 This [example](Photos/proj-requirements1.png) illustrates how the multiplication process can be represented in different numeral systems and implementations.
 The multiplication in decimal uses the standard columnar method.
 The multiplication process in binary uses a similar procedure.
 Another implementation shows the multiplication operation in a more systematic form, using individual bit multiplications and their corresponding positions in the result, indicating how the process might be handled in a hardware implementation, such as an array multiplier.